GLITCH'N'GAMES

 Community-Focused Programming

-A gathering honoring the work and influence of programmer and digital artist, Jamie Fenton.
+A gathering centered around the work, influence, and continued experimentation of programmer and digital artist, Jamie Fenton.

 Glitch’N’Games is a multi-day exploration of the shared histories and evolving cultures of glitch art and video games.